chris-helmerson/Cellular_Customer_Churn_Prediction/README.md

 ## Modeling
 We ran several models while optimizing hyperparameters throughout.
 We started off with a dummy baseline model to compare our next models to.
 We then went on to running a decision tree to help identify importance features for future model iterations.
 We procceded to run a logistic regression model as well as a KNN model.
-In addditon, we also ran a grdsearch on KKN and ran another KNN model with the suggested hyperparameters of the gridsearch.
+In addditon, we also ran a gridsearch on KNN and ran another KNN model with the suggested hyperparameters of the gridsearch.

 ### Evaluation